SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Elements/About_elements/Dynamic_virtual_elements.md

 - In the *Advanced element settings,* select or clear *Enable DVE child creation*.

-Alternatively, this can be done manually in the *Element.xml* file.
+Alternatively, if [Swarming](xref:Swarming) is not enabled, this can be done manually in the *Element.xml* file.
 To do so:

 1. Stop DataMiner.